 1. Capital In The 21st Century, by Thomas Piketty

 Thomas Piketty is a professor at the Paris School of Economics and one of the leading experts on global wealth inequality.
-He sites over a decade of research using data compiled from 6 countries—France, Germany, Sweden, Japan, Great Britain, and the United States—since the beginning of the industrial revolution.
+He cites over a decade of research using data compiled from 6 countries—France, Germany, Sweden, Japan, Great Britain, and the United States—since the beginning of the industrial revolution.
 This book has helped mold my thinking on economics and, considering our Congress just passed a tax bill that will have tremendous ramifications on our country’s economy, I feel it is an important read for anyone who seriously wants to understand global economics, the dynamics of wealth inequality, and the steps that national governments can take to ensure a more just and equitable future for generations to come.

 2. The Hacking Of The American Mind: The Science Behind The Corporate Takeover of Our Bodies And Brains, by Robert H. Lustig, MD, MSL

 Dopamine and Serotonin: two powerful neurotransmitters responsible for the feelings of pleasure and happiness.
 While dopamine is vital to our survival and evolution as a species, too much can lead to addiction.
 And while serotonin is extremely important in generating the feelings of contentment in our brains, too little can lead to depression.
 Dr. Robert Lustig explains in great detail how, over the course of the last forty years, the corporate consumption complex has transformed us from individuals into consumers.
-This metamorphosis has lead us into a vicious cycle of high stress and dependence on substances (food, drugs) and behaviors (shopping, gambling, web surfing) that have wreaked havoc on our limbic system and, in turn, our health and well-being as a society.
+This metamorphosis has led us into a vicious cycle of high stress and dependence on substances (food, drugs) and behaviors (shopping, gambling, web surfing) that have wreaked havoc on our limbic system and, in turn, our health and well-being as a society.

 3. We Were Eight Years In Power: An American Tragedy, by Ta-Nehisi Coates

 To put it as bluntly as possible: this is a book that every white person should read—especially if they believe that racism isn’t still a major factor in today’s society, or that the systemic effects of slavery, Jim Crow, and mass incarceration don’t still affect class stratification in today’s United States.
 Ta-Nehisi Coates is quickly becoming America’s premier contemporary voice on race and race relations.
 This book contains a collection of 8 essays he wrote for each year of the Obama presidency.
-It is truly an eye opening account of the black experience in America and why, even though we have made significant progress and come a long way in the last 150 years, we still have a long way to go if we truly want to live in a country where everyone is given an equal and unbiased opportunity at life, liberty, and the pursuit of happiness.
+It is truly an eye-opening account of the black experience in America and why, even though we have made significant progress and come a long way in the last 150 years, we still have a long way to go if we truly want to live in a country where everyone is given an equal and unbiased opportunity at life, liberty, and the pursuit of happiness.